fbpx

 • Swelling and Bruising

-Scrotal swelling and bruising are generally mild and it disappears within a few days. –
+Scrotal swelling and bruising are generally mild and disappear within a few days. –

 • Discomfort